Generic name: citalopram (sye-TAL-oh-pram)

 Therapeutic Class: Antidepressant

-Citalopram is used to treat mental depression.
-It belongs to a group of medicines known as selective serotonin reuptake inhibitors (SSRIs).
-These medicines are thought to work by increasing the activity of the chemical serotonin in the brain.
+Citalopram is used to treat depression.
+It is an antidepressant that belongs to a group of medicines known as selective serotonin reuptake inhibitors (SSRIs).
+These medicines are thought to work by increasing the activity of a chemical called serotonin in the brain.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For citalopram, the following should be considered: